rocketlabdelta/rocketlabdelta.com/about.md

 # Why I Like Rocketry

-Rocketry attracts people for lots of different reasons.
-Some people are drawn to model-making and craft detailed scale replicas of historic rockets.
-Some people love the sound and fury of composite propellant and want to make as much fire and noise on the away-pad as possible.
-I fall somewhere in between.
-I like designing rockets that directly address the challenges of hobby rocketry.
-I also think motors in the E-K offer the best balance of cost and overall experience.

-What I like most about the hobby is that it presents a wide variety of engineering challenges that are accessible to people who aren't trained as engineers.
+Rocketry presents a wide variety of engineering challenges that are accessible to people who aren't trained as engineers.
 For example, even the most technical sections of the [Handbook of Model Rocketry][4] employ high-school-level physics.
 (This is a good thing!
 I had a blast in high school physics!)
 These challenges come in two flavors: building & flying.

 ## Building